Become a Host Family

 - What expenses will I have to pay?

 - What do we get out of this?

 - How may my family become a host family?

 Where do participants come from?

-IFYE program participants come to the U.S. from Europe, Latin America, Asia, and the Pacific.
+IFYE program participants come to the U.S. from Europe, Latin America, Asia, South America, and the Pacific.

 What do IFYEs do?

 IFYE stresses family living as the heart of the learning experience, offering young people the chance to experience other cultures through personal involvement in the homes, schools, and communities of their host countries.
 IFYEs are expected to join in almost all aspects of U.S. family life - sharing quiet moments, as well as taking on household and family chores, celebrating birthdays and holidays, enjoying family vacations, and participating in community activities.

 What will I have to provide as a host family?